-And while that’s not necessarily a bad thing (maybe you have an exceptionally productive and effective leader to imitate), it doesn’t allow for new managers to challenge the status quo, rise to their potential, and make an impact—their impact—on the organization.
+And while that’s not necessarily a bad thing (maybe you have an exceptionally productive and effective leader to imitate), it doesn’t allow for new managers to challenge the status quo, rise to their potential, and make an impact—

 4. Making Promises You Can’t Keep

 New managers can be eager to please their new team and prove themselves as an effective leader—which is admirable.